HaniyaMasood/arbisoft-metrics-jira/README.md

-# Arbisoft Data Room Metrics (Bottleneck and Workflow Effeciency)
+# Arbisoft Data Room Metrics (Bottleneck and Workflow Efficiency)

-Script to fetch all issues with changelog (pagination) from Jira project and get the values to show the bottlenecks faced in the stages.
+Script to fetch all issues with changelog (pagination) from the Jira project and get the values to show the bottlenecks faced in the stages.
 Gives data in a csv file that can be used to generate charts (Sample added).
-Also sample data for the stages is also shown at the bottom.
+Also, sample data for the stages is also shown at the bottom.

 ## Bottleneck Indicators

-Export changelog via Jira api Calculate using script time spent in each individual stage.
+Export the changelog via the Jira API and calculate the time spent in each stage using the scripts.

 ### Setup Instructions